olcf-tutorials/hands_on_containers_on_frontier/README.md

 An unfortunate aspect of container images sometimes is that since its often an entire Linux distribution and then some, the container image files can get pretty big!
 For example, if you look at the container image you created in the previous section, it's around 4GB.
+The base images are big to provide everything you need to build and run.
 For the most part, this isn't an issue.
 Each running container instance isn't resident in memory taking up 4GB at a time.
 The only memory used is the memory used by the executable you are running from the container, same as if you were running natively.

-(TODO: verify the above claim)

 However, if you still find yourself with a need to work with a smaller container image (say you have to upload it somewhere with size limits), you can